 S.S. # 3, Greenfield, is the only one room school house left in the township which has not been demolished, altered, renovated or converted to some other use.
 Gone are the desks, furnishings, books and pupils, but the building sits empty just as it did when it closed in December 1962.
 The years have not been kind to the building.
 The initials of former pupils carved into the back wall, however, are still clear.

 Part of our society's mandate is "to promote an awareness of the historical past - - - and its importance to the development of Ontario".
 In keeping with this, the executive felt this last piece of local educational history should be preserved.
 On behalf of the Historical Society, the executive has entered into an arrangement with the Grier family to refurbish the building and have the use of it.

 Our first priority this fall is to clean out the building (it was used to store hay) and close up the windows to prevent further damage to the interior.
 Next spring a programme of restoration will begin.
 The grounds will be cleared and the grass cut.
 The building will be painted inside and out in its original fashion.
 Windows will be replaced and the floor repaired.

-This project has received considerable interest among former students and teachers we have talked with.
-Several are working on lists of former classmates.
-A committee will be named to compile a list of names and addresses of past students and teachers.
+This project has raised considerable interest among former students and teachers.
+Several are generating lists of classmates and a committee will be formed to compile the names and addresses of past students and teachers.
 If you attended Greenfield as a pupil or can help with a list of names, please contact us.
 We would also like to collect anecdotes of your experiences at Greenfield.

 Open "School" House...